StaticJsCMS/static-cms/BREAKING_CHANGES.md

 - widget prop `isDisabled` renamed to `disabled`
 - useMediaInsert now requires collection to be passed

+ADDED
+- `forSingleList` - Allows for changing styles for single list items

 TODO

 - Docs on table columns